fossasia/pslab-desktop/README.md

 	- [ ] Barometer
 * [ ] Make data logging and playback more robust
 * [ ] Code refactoring and architecture improvement

+# License
+The project us licensed under the [GPL v3](LICENSE).
+More details in the license files.